fuzzylogicxx/fuzzylogic/posts/sets-in-javascript.md

 </figure>

-Also, [support is pretty good](https://caniuse.com/?search=javascript%20set).
-So although so far I’ve been safely confining my use to Node scripts which build my static site, I could probably be using it client-side, too.
+Also, [browser support is pretty good](https://caniuse.com/?search=javascript%20set).
+So although to date I’ve been safely confining my use to Node scripts for building my static site, I could probably be using it client-side, too.